CorvusRom-Devices/changelogs/flashlmdd.md

 ## LG V50 ThinQ

+## Corvus v5.1-DejaVu Changelog
+- Initial A13 build
+- Change to use Aperture instead of gcam.
+Aux cams are supported
+- Switch to AOSP bt stack
+- Fix AOD screen not updated
+- Dragon kernel upstream to 4.14.299

+--Notes--
+- Vanilla build is dropped from now on.
+- Screen Resolution setting doesn't work.
+Please don't use it.
+This will be hidden in next build.

 ## Corvus v4.1-Eclipse Changelog
 - Drop Screen Resolution Changer (This feature is not stable.
 We will re-add it in A13 builds)
 - Add config for Battery Stats